Can iPads get viruses?

 Here’s how to clear your history and website data on iPad to help get rid of adware:

-3. Tap Clear History and Website Data.
+- Choose Clear History and Website Data.

-4. Confirm by tapping Clear.
+- Confirm by tapping Clear History.

-iPad spyware
+iPad spyware and data tracking

 Here’s what spyware can do:

-• Gather your personal information and relay it to advertisers, data firms, or others.
+- Gather your personal information and relay it to advertisers, data firms, or others.

-• Track your online activity, from your browsing history and downloads to your keystrokes and messages.
+- Track your online activity, from your browsing history and downloads to your keystrokes and messages.

 If your device is unusually slow, unexpectedly crashes, runs out of hard drive space, or starts displaying lots of pop-ups, you might have a spyware infection.
 Use a spyware removal service to help you scan and remove any traces of spyware.

-iPad phishing
+iPad phishing and scam websites

 Here are a few signs that indicate an iPad phishing scam:

-• The sender wants you to confirm personal details, download an attachment, click a link, or respond with personal info.
+- The sender wants you to confirm personal details, download an attachment, click a link, or respond with personal info.

-To prevent phishing attacks, never engage with any suspicious emails or texts.
+To help prevent phishing attacks, never engage with any suspicious emails or texts.
 To be extra safe, close the Safari browser, clear your cache, and restart your iPad.

 iPad ransomware